labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-max-subarray/step1.md

-# Maximum Subarray
+# Maximum Subarray Algorithm

-> To start practicing coding, open the Terminal/SSH and type `node`.

-Finds a contiguous subarray with the largest sum within an array of numbers.
+To practice coding, open the Terminal/SSH and type `node`.
+This algorithm finds a contiguous subarray with the largest sum within an array of numbers.
+To implement this algorithm, follow these steps:

 - Use a greedy approach to keep track of the current `sum` and the current maximum, `maxSum`.
-Set `maxSum` to `-Infinity` to make sure that the highest negative value is returned, if all values are negative.
+Set `maxSum` to `-Infinity` to ensure that the highest negative value is returned, if all values are negative.
 - Define variables to keep track of the maximum start index, `sMax`, maximum end index, `eMax` and current start index, `s`.
 - Use `Array.prototype.forEach()` to iterate over the values and add the current value to the `sum`.
 - If the current `sum` is greater than `maxSum`, update the index values and the `maxSum`.
 - If the `sum` is below `0`, reset it to `0` and update the value of `s` to the next index.
 - Use `Array.prototype.slice()` to return the subarray indicated by the index variables.

+Here's the JavaScript code for the algorithm:

 ```js
 const maxSubarray = (...arr) => {